connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 1. Removes all garbage using rm g* (removing any file that starts with a 'g')
 2. Moves into each cardboard box directory using 'cd' and checks for trash using 'ls'
-3. Removes cardboard_box and cardboard_box 2, as well as their contents, using 'rm' with the '-r' flag
+3. Removes cardboard_box and cardboard_box 2, as well as their contents, using 'rm' with the '-r' switch
 4. Checks which files remain using 'ls -a' to confirm that all garbage and boxes with trash were removed

 ```bash